Arts on CUNY TV

 A monthly program focusing on Broadway’s new productions as well as established hit shows, featuring interviews with actors, directors, composers, lyricists, choreographers and costume designers.
 Hosted by veteran theater critic and Emmy award winner Pat Collins.

-Neil Rosen hosts Talking Movies, CUNY TV’s new half-hour monthly movie discussion program.
+Neil Rosen hosts Talking Pictures with Neil Rosen, CUNY TV’s new half-hour monthly movie discussion program.
 Neil, along with his panel of esteemed critics, will talk about movies, from new releases to forgotten classics, in this half-hour format.

 The best in world cinema is showcased in City Cinematheque